arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Sunday 12/20/2020 04:31 (UTC)`.
+The last change was detected on `Monday 12/21/2020 03:30 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code